Uganda March 27-April 5, 2023

 Day 10 Tue April 4

 Flight (Kenya Airways Ticket #706161490235201) from Entebbe to ADD April 5 @3:45-05:10 NBO; 07:20-09:20 ADD so I went to the Entebbe Airpot sharing a taxi with Timur, a chess player from Uzbekistan for 50,000 – the Airport is 35 km away.
-The check-in did not open till 01:00 and one has to stay in the Waiting Room for all that time.
-I laid out my mat and actually needed my sleeping bag.
-I slept little.
+The check-in did not open till 01:00 and one had to stay in the Waiting Room for all that time.
+I laid out my mat and needed my sleeping bag.
+I slept a little.
 I was all too eager to leave Uganda which I found kind of depressing.

 OTHER DESTINATIONS